 - Research in the Forensic Environment

 We welcome applications from prospective students.
 Find out more about the application process or visit Postgraduate Research Programmes for information about the PhD opportunities available within the Division of Academic Psychiatry.
-For general guidance on potential supervisors, contact the Post Graduate Admissions Tutor Dr Eileen Daly, including your CV and a brief research proposal.
+For general guidance on potential supervisors, contact the Post Graduate Admissions Tutor Dr Vaheshta Sethna, including your CV and a brief research proposal.

 Duration: One year full-time, two years part-time, September to September